MahmuedAlardawi/AI-For-Solving-Maze-Problems/README.md

-# AI Group Project: Solving Maze Problems - CPCS-331
+# AI Project: Solving Maze Problems

 ## Introduction
 This project tackles the challenge of solving maze problems using Artificial Intelligence.
 Utilizing Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms, this project aims to find optimal paths in randomly generated mazes.
 The project is implemented in Java and features a graphical user interface (GUI) to visualize the maze and the pathfinding process.